punicasuite/tutorials/smart-contracts-docs-cn/how_to_use_storage_ api_in_smart_ contract.md

 Storage API:
 * The GetContext() is used for calling storage of a smart contract.
+* The GetReadOnlyContext() is used for calling storage of a smart contract.
+But you do not have right to put and delete any data into persistent storage area.
 * The Get() is used for getting data from storage
 * The Put() is used for saving data to storage
 * The Delete() is used for deleting data from storage